microsoft/Customer-Service-Conversational-Insights-with-Azure-OpenAI-Services/README.md

 - **Conversation Summarization and Key Phrase Extraction:** Summarize long conversations into a short paragraph and pull out key phrases that are relevant to the conversation.
 - **Batch speech-to-text using Azure Speech:** Transcribe large amounts of audio files asynchronously including speaker diarization and is typically used in post-call analytics scenarios.
 Diarizations the process of recognizing and separating speakers in mono channel audio data.
-- **Sensitive information extraction and redaction:** Identify, categorize, and redact sensitive information in conversation transcription.
+- **Sensitive information extraction and redaction:** Identify, categorize, and redact sensitive information in conversation transcription
 - **Sentiment analysis and opinion mining:** Analyze transcriptions and associate positive, neutral, or negative sentiment at the utterance and conversation-level.

-**Below is an image still from the accelerator.**\
+**Below is an image of the solution accelerator.**\
 \
 ![image](/images/readMe/image2.png)